How to read eml file java with GroupDocs.Metadata for Java

 }

-• Email Archiving Systems: Organize and retrieve emails based on metadata efficiently.
+• Email Archiving Systems: Index and retrieve messages based on sender, subject, or custom header values.

 Performance Considerations